-The screen is great, I had no trouble seeing it in the sun outside, the pixel density isn’t as high as some phones but I can’t tell the difference.
-I can’t see the individual pixels on the 5X–looks pretty smooth to me.
+The screen is great; I had no trouble seeing it in the sun outside, the pixel density isn’t as high as some phones but I can’t tell the difference.
+I can’t see the individual pixels on the 5X—looks sharp to me.

-Probably one of the greatest features of this phone is it can be used on any carrier, Verizon, AT&T, T-Mobile, Sprint, and probably most carriers outside the United States as well.
+Probably one of the greatest features of this phone is we can use it on any carrier, Verizon, AT&T, T-Mobile, Sprint, and probably most carriers outside the United States.
 Just pop in a SIM card and go.

 The Nexus 5X has a scanner on the back of the phone, you can scan your finger in at a few different angles, it instantly unlocks the phone—you don’t even have to push the unlock button first, just pull the phone out of your pocket and get your finger on the scanner and it’s unlocked by the time you bring it up.

-I do not believe that fingerprints are a secure means of securing a device since they can be easily forged, however it is extremely convenient so users will have to make their own assessment on whether they’ll use the feature or not.
+I do not believe that fingerprints are a secure means of securing a device since they can be easily forged, however; it is convenient so users will have to make their own assessment on if they’ll use the feature.

-I’m not much of a phone fanatic, but smart phones are very useful tools–I use them for just about everything other than making calls (actually I do make a call on occasion to order sushi).
-In addition to being a fantastic flashlight Android phones are great tools to search and lookup information, the camera is better than any point and shoot I’ve used and it’s always with me unlike my DSLR, GPS navigation, hunting maps, star gazing, I’ve read a few books using the Kindle app, and on occasion I’ll be trying to figure out how to do something very simple that I’m completely incompetent at and I can find a YouTube video that tells me how to do it all without having to leave the task at hand.
+I’m not much of a phone fanatic, but smartphones are very useful tools—I use them for just about everything other than making calls (actually I make a call occasionally to order sushi).
+Besides being a fantastic flashlight, Android phones are great tools to search and look up information, the camera is better than any point and shoot I’ve used and it’s always with me; unlike my DSLR, GPS navigation, hunting maps, stargazing, I’ve read a few books using the Kindle app, and occasionally, I’ll be trying to figure out how to do something very simple that I’m incompetent at and I can find a YouTube video that tells me how to do it all without having to leave the task at hand.

-I think one of the dangers from modern smart phones is they are way too distracting–I can’t tell you how many times I’ve seen people sit down for a meal and pull out their phones instead of having a conversation.
-Unfortunately I can’t say I’m not guilty of this myself.
-I’ve notice that people who do this tend to keep the conversation on topics that can be quickly discussed–you will never have a deep conversation with other people if their phones are out.
+I think one danger from modern smartphones is they are way too distracting—I can’t tell you how many times I’ve seen people sit down for a meal and pull out their phones instead of having a conversation.
+Unfortunately, I can’t say I’m not guilty of this myself.
+I’ve noticed that people who do this keep the conversation on topics that can be quickly discussed—you will never have a deep conversation with other people if their phones are out.
 The mere sight of a phone sort of subconsciously tells everyone to keep to trivial topics.